gradle/gradle/subprojects/docs/README.md

 ### Schema

-Every `h2` tag will be listed in the generated TOC.
+Every `h2` tag and `h3` will be listed in the generated TOC.

 After every `h3` all content after the first element (usually a `p`) will be collapsed/expandable, up until the next `h3`, or `h2`.

 After every `h4` all content will be collapsed/expandable, up until the next `h4`, `h3` or `h2`.

+An `h3` may include an incubating marker `(i)` at the end of its text to indicate that the feature is incubating.

+Here's an example:

+    ## h2 New and Noteworthy

+    ### h3 Some feature (i)

+    This is some incubating feature.

+    #### h4 Some detail

+    This detail about the feature is collapsed.
+The reader can expand it if they are interested.

 ### Generating